joshhinds/joshhinds.github.io/README.md

 # joshhinds.github.io
-My GitHub page
+GitHub page: Josh Hinds
-I will be using this for my GitHub page.
+This page will be updated soon.